IAmJuniorB/PyMaths/README.md

 ---
 ### `distance(point1, point2):`

+Calculates the Euclidean distance between two points in a two-dimensional space.

 ##### **Arguments:**

-        - point1 (int/float): The position of point 1
+        - point1 (tuple): A tuple containing the coordinates of the first point as (x, y).
-        - point2 (int/float): The position of point 2
+        - point2 (tuple): A tuple containing the coordinates of the second point as (x, y).

+##### **Returns:**

+        - float: The Euclidean distance between point1 and point2.

 ##### **Returns:**